 US Supreme Court

-US Court of Appeals for the Ninth and District of Columbia Circuits
+US Courts of Appeals for the Ninth and District of Columbia Circuits

 US District Court for the Northern District of California

 US District Court for the Eastern District of California

 US District Court for the Central District of California

 US District Court for the Southern District of California